Some1and2-XC/some1and2-s-Discord-Bot/README.md

 # Basic Structure of Files::
+### `botCV.py`
- - The configuration of the `discord.py` elements as well as settings up how the bot will reaction to messages.
+ - The configuration of the `discord.py` elements as well as settings up how the bot will reaction to messages is mostly set in the `botCV.py` file.
- - Most commands use `IfCommand()` function, the basic use of it is to see if a message starts with a certain string, returning True if it does.
+ - Most commands use `IfCommand()` function, the basic use is to see if a message starts with a certain string, returning True if it does.
- - The majority of the work is done by the back end instead of by the botCV.py file
+ - The majority of the work to corrdinate responces is done by the back end instead of by the botCV.py file

+### `NPC.py`
  - Each type of `NPC` in the `NPC.py` file works by having two classes and a function attached to them
- - The main class that is made for each type of `NPC` calls the `Get Text` function attached to the `NPC` type to attach text to the view sent by botCV.py
+ - The main class that is made for each type of `NPC` has most of the class information
+ - The main class calls the `Get Text` function associated with the `NPC` type to attach text as an attribute of the main class
- - The secondary class attached to each `NPC` is the class for the `NPC`'s buttons
+ - The secondary class for each `NPC` is the class for the `NPC`'s buttons
- - The `NPC`'s buttons work by responding to actions taken by reconstructing a new message and calls back to the main `NPC` class to resend a new message \[With data from the Old `NPC` class\]
+ - The `NPC`'s button class works by responding to actions taken by a user
+ - The button reconstructs a new main `NPC` class to resend a new message \[With changed data from the Old `NPC` class\]

 # Current Work::
-### See `TODO.md` to see what is being worked
+### See `TODO.md` to see what is being worked on

 ---
 *Reach out to @some1and2 for clairification if needed*